 You’ve probably heard the cheerful greeting “Top of the morning to you!” in films or TV shows, often spoken in an exaggerated Irish accent.
-It’s one of the most recognized “Irish” phrases in the English-speaking world—but here’s the thing: no Irish person actually says it in everyday conversation.
+The big questions people usually have are straightforward: what does it mean, where did it come from, and do Irish people really say it, or find it offensive?

 What Does “Top of the Morning to You” Mean?